Expert tips for writing an impressive resume summary

 Step 1: Highlight job-specific keywords

-Boost your resume's impact by incorporating relevant skills directly linked to the job requirements.
-Tailoring your summary to match the employer's needs will make it more compelling.
+Boost your resume's impact by including specific skills directly linked to the job requirements.
+Tailoring your summary to match the employer's needs makes it more compelling.

 How does an applicant tracking system work?